In case you were wondering…here are the answers to some frequently asked questions about my Tri Cities wedding photography:

 Can I get the files of the images?

 Yes!
 All wedding day coverage comes with full resolution files of all the images along with a print release.
+You can find all of my package information on my Pricing page.

 Do you shoot by yourself or with a second shooter?

-Typically, but it depends on the wedding itself.
+Typically by myself, but it depends on the wedding itself.
 Consider having a second photographer if you have a large guest list or bridal party, or if the logistics of your wedding make it impossible for one person to cover.

 What forms of payment do you accept?